STEM-Careers-Game/stem_careers_game.github.io/README.md

 ## About the Game

+Take on the role of a new high school student who interacts with a cast of characters, including classmates and teachers.
+What happens to your character after high school is up to you: Every choice impacts the future!

 The STEM Career Paths Game is a character-driven game designed for middle-school and early high-school players.
 It can be played alone or with friends.

-In the game, you are a new high school student.
-You will interact with a cast of characters, including classmates and teachers.
-What kind of outcome will your decisions have on your character's future?

 ## For Teachers